Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

 - Workload balancing

 - Gantt charts

-Alternatively, you can start with a free forever plan for up to five users and two projects.
+Teamwork offers a freemium plan, which is allows up to five users and two projects.
 This is an excellent choice for small teams or fast-growth companies.

 Sign up for a 30-day free trial to try Teamwork’s remote project management solution today.